-The Hodges Blue Chip Equity Income Fund experienced a gain of 13.12% in the first quarter of 2019 compared to a gain of 14.00% for the Russell 1000 Index.
-Negative performance relative to the benchmark during the recent quarter reflected weakness among several of the Fund’s high-quality industrials and energy stocks.
-Looking ahead, we see the current investing landscape as offering plenty of attractive high-quality dividend-paying stocks with solid upside potential, as well as an opportunity for dividend income supported by corporate profits.
-The Blue-Chip Equity Income Fund remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
-Top ten holdings at the end of the quarter represented 48.47% of the Fund's holdings and included Amazon.com Inc. (AMZN), Apple Inc. (AAPL), Boeing Co.
-(BA), Caterpillar Inc. (CAT), Home Depot Inc. (HD), Johnson & Johnson (JNJ), Lowe’s Co.
+The Hodges Blue Chip Equity Income Fund experienced a decline of 22.76% in the first quarter of 2020 compared to a decline of 20.22% for the Russell 1000 Index.
+Large cap growth stocks generally outperformed the broader market in the recent quarter.
+However, we view the recent sell off as creating several opportunities in high-quality dividend-paying stocks with solid upside potential, as well as potential dividend income.
+The Blue Chip Equity Income Fund remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
+Top ten holdings at the end of the quarter represented 51.88% of the Fund's holdings and included Abbvie, Inc. (ABBV), Amazon.com Inc. (AMZN), Apple Inc. (AAPL), Home Depot Inc. (HD), Facebook Inc. (FB), Johnson & Johnson (JNJ), JPMorgan Chase & Co.
+(JPM), Lowes Co.
 (LOW), Microsoft Corp.
-(MSFT), Union Pacific Corp.
-(UNP) and Visa Inc. (V).
+(MSFT), and Walt Disney Co.
+(DIS).

 Hodges Blue Chip Equity Income Fund vs Russell 1000